16 April 2019

 To us, a great developer is a person who has all the programming skills and the necessary soft skills to thrive in the kind of environment we’re trying to create.
 That’s because not only do we need people to have programming expertise, but they also have to be willing to share their knowledge and help others grow as developers.
 It’s vital to incorporate into our hiring developer strategy.

-Since our main job is to solve business problems of our clients, they also need to be able to talk to clients – including those who are non-technical – empathize with them and understand their business needs.
+Since our main job is to solve the business problems of our clients, they also need to be able to talk to clients – including those who are non-technical – empathize with them and understand their business needs.
 To make it happen in practice, a decent command of English is also necessary – it’s another factor we pay attention as we are hiring a web developer.

 Many of these soft skills can be taught, but the right attitude from the developers themselves is necessary.
 When it’s there, such developers are true growth-drivers in and of itself – they are a pleasure to work with, they bring new developers on board (because they have a vast network of skilled friends) and contribute to a healthy, fun and safe-to-fail environment.